Mouradchelbi/AWS_Ansiblle_Network-automation-FullStack/README.md

 - **Libraries**: boto3, botocore (auto-installed)

 ### 2. Required IAM Permissions
-The EC2 instance needs an IAM role with these permissions:
+The EC2 instance (Ansible Control Machine) needs an IAM role with the following AWS managed policies:

+1. Required AWS Managed Policies:
+   - `AmazonEC2FullAccess`
+   - `AmazonVPCFullAccess`
+   - `CloudWatchFullAccess`
+   - `IAMFullAccess`
+   - `AmazonSNSFullAccess`

+Alternatively, you can use a custom policy with these permissions:

 ```json
 {